 There is no filing fee required on petitions for termination of parental

 rights.
-Instructions, criteria, and forms to file a petition for termination of parental rights are available at the Self Service Center or available for purchase through the Clerk of the Court, Juvenile Division, for $5.00 per packet.
+Instructions, criteria, and forms to file a petition for termination of parental rights are available at the Self Service Center.
 A cover sheet

 is not required.

-and information.
-Licensed adoption agencies are also listed in the phone book.
+Licensed adoption agencies are listed in the phone book.

 Juvenile / Dependency matters

-If Child Protective Services has removed your child from your custody, you will be served with a notice of hearing.
+If the Department of Child Safety (DCS) has removed your child from your custody, you will be served with a notice of hearing.
+A court

 The Court may appoint an attorney for you subject to reimbursement for attorney's fees.
 If you do not have an attorney and want one, you must file a written

 request with the Court.
 Forms are available at the Self Service Center at both juvenile facilities.
 You must purchase and provide a copy of the original Request for Judicial Officer review.

 Center located at both facilities.

 For further information, you may call the Superior Court Customer Service Unit 602-506-4308 or 602-506-5318.